iamrafael8/Rtutorial/README.md

 # Rtutorial
-core R  principles for beginners
+R _tut.R is intended for those who are willing to get an in depth understanding of R Lrogramming language.